mkollaro/destroystack/README.md

   $ rm -r tmp/

-## Usage
+## Running the tested system inside OpenStack VMs

+If you have a production instance of OpenStack where you can manage VMs, you can install OpenStack on them (therefore, run OpenStack inside OpenStack).
+You will give the tests access to the meta OpenStack API and IDs of the VMs, so that it can snapshot them between tests.
+First, create 3 VMs and either use the ephemeral flavor or add a cinder disk.
+(I will hopefully provide a Heat template and a script to do all this later).

     $ cd destroystack
-    $ cp etc/config.json.sample etc/config.json
+    $ cp etc/config.json.openstack.sample etc/config.json

-Replace `SERVERx.COM` with the host names of your servers in the `config.json` file.
+Set the VM IDs and links in the config file.
 Change the disk names in case they are called differently than `/dev/{vdb,vdc,vdd}`.
 Don't put your main disk in here!
 They will all be formatted.
-You can use a single server for the basic tests, but you will need at least 6 disks on it.
 Just add or remove server entries depending on how many you have.
 The services password is what will be set in the answer files for keystone and other things, you don't need to change it.
 The timeout is in seconds and tells the tests how long to wait for stuff like replica regeneration before failing the tests.

-    $ python destroystack/tools/generate_answerfiles.py
+    $ python bin/generate_answerfiles.py

-If you want to use something different for Swift installation, look into the answer files in `etc/` and make sure you will use the exact same topology as written on top of the file.
-Even using more servers than DestroyStack chose to use may cause false positives.

 If you chose to use packstack, install Swift like this: